Probabilistic risk aversion for generalized rank-dependent functions: Introduction

 Although most preference models in decision theory are monotone (either with respect to some notions of stochastic dominance or other orders), there are three main advantages of working with non-monotone mappings, justifying the relevance of the study in this paper.
-First, with monotonicity relaxed, results on convexity and concavity, or those on maxima and minima, are symmetric; we only need to analyze one of them, and the other is clear automatically.
+First, signed Choquet functions include many popular non-monotone objects in risk management, such as the mean-median deviation, the Gini deviation, the inter-quantile range, and the inter-Expected Shortfall range; see the examples in \cite{WWW20}.
+Note that variability measures in the sense of \cite{FWZ17} are never monotone with respect to first-order stochastic dominance.
+Second, removing monotonicity from the analysis allows us to have a deeper understanding of the essence of important properties, such as quasi-convexity, by disentangling monotonicity from them.
+The third advantage concerns technical convenience and unification.
+With monotonicity relaxed, results on convexity and concavity, or those on maxima and minima, are symmetric; we only need to analyze one of them, and the other is clear automatically.
 This is particularly helpful when we switch between the world of risk measures (a smaller value is preferred) and that of utilities (a larger value is preferred).
-Second, signed Choquet integrals include many popular non-monotone objects in risk management, such as the mean-median deviation, the Gini deviation, the inter-quantile range, and the inter-Expected Shortfall range; see the examples in \cite{WWW20}.
-Note that variability measures in the sense of \cite{FWZ17} are never monotone with respect to first-order stochastic dominance.
-Third, removing monotonicity from the analysis allows us to have a deeper understanding of the essence of important properties, such as quasi-convexity, by disentangling monotonicity from them.
-That being said, it is not our intention to argue against monotonicity in decision making; openning up the discussions on non-monotone mappings indeed helps to better understand monotone ones.
-All results in this paper are new with or without the additional assumption of monotonicity.
+That being said, it is not our intention to argue against monotonicity in decision making; opening up the discussions on non-monotone mappings indeed helps to better understand monotone ones.